tsnellgrove/dark_castle3/doc/to_do.md

 *** Implement Symetric Verbs ***

+- TBD: as part of symetric functions reveiw...
+	- re-examine current use of creature = gs.core.hero
+	- if non-hero creatures never hit errors... do we need this in the Invisible class ??

 - enable all verb methods for non-burt creatures
 - TBD: doc_string about future 'silent_exe' for symetric creature commandsv
 - TBD: test with test_frog holding test_box (PortableContainer) holding red_mcguffin Item